-Matthew Roberts has a Ph.D. in political science from the University of Minnesota.
-He has served as faculty at a number of colleges and universities in West Michigan.
-In addition to his experience in the classroom, he has an extensive background in technology.
+Matthew Roberts has a Ph.D. in political science from the University of Minnesota and has taught at a number of colleges and universities in West Michigan.
+In addition to his experience in the classroom, he has an extensive background in web development.
 His scholarly interest in instructional technology goes back at least as far as 2005, when he began to experiment with podcasting his class sessions.
-This work formed the basis of a 2008 article, the first study of podcasting in political science.
+He wrote about this experience in one of the first published articles about podcasting in political science.

 Education and Experience